apryamostanov/website-source/src/views/md/Traits.md

 Dear Readers,

-A warm welcome to the very first post of our Blog 🎈🎆✨!
+Greetings and a warm welcome to the very first post of our Blog 🎈🎆✨!

 Today we will show an example of a useful `Groovy Traits` feature:
 - Multiple inheritance of static and instance init blocks